swift-emacs/swift-mode/README.md

   }
 ```

-while we also want to indent if body like this:
+while we also want to indent the body of `if` like this:

 ```swift
 if anotherVeryLongVariableName